ibrahimhbaran/alarmee/CONTRIBUTING.md

-# How to contribute to C·ZAN
+# How to contribute to Alarmee

 We love your input!
 We want to make contributing to this project as easy and transparent as possible, whether it's: